Our Work

 Community Events

-Abaco Strong sent over 300 gifts to the children of Abaco to help make this Christmas a memorable event.
-We provided a Christmas Tree to The Coopers Town Clinic and and to the Treasure Cay Community Center to help keep spirits high during these trying times.
-It was a smashing success with a golf cart parade, tree lighting and gift distribution complete with a visit from Santa himself.
+We also hosts holiday events to bring joy to the children and families of the community.
+During Christmas 2022, Abaco Strong sent over 300 gifts to the children of Abaco to help make their Christmas a memorable one.
+We also provided a Christmas tree to The Coopers Town Clinic and the Treasure Cay Community Center to help boost spirits during these challenging times.

 boy with santa